jenrichmond/RNotes_blogdown/content/post/2018-08-04-calculating-age/index.Rmd

 dataframe$variable <- as.factor(dataframe$variable)

 ```
-___

-`read_csv` did weird things with dates, importing them as factors.
-People say that `read_csv` makes fewer weird assumptions than `read.csv` but I am not yet convinced.
 I used `lubridate` package to specify that DOB and Test_date were dates with Day Month Year (dmy) format.
-It was pretty clever and dealt nicely with some inconsistencies in date format too. **** see ERRATUM
+It was pretty clever and dealt nicely with some inconsistencies in date format too.
-___

 ```
 mutate(DOB = dmy(DOB), Test_Date= dmy(Test_Date))

 ```
-___

-##### ERRATUM

-My bad... the dates as factors issue was caused by `read.csv` NOT `read_csv`.
-When I posted this to twitter, [Alison Hill](https://twitter.com/apreshill) helpfully pointed out that there is no way to read in a factor by default in readr.
-So this is an example of how `read_csv` does a "better" job than `read.csv`.
-Better in the sense that is automatically imports everything that isn't a number as a character rather than assuming things are factors.
-I still need to use `lubridate` to convert character to dates (DOB Test_Date) and integers to factors (InterviewGroup) though.

-___

 #### Challenges